SylarBurns/Drello/README.md

 To use our program Drello, you have to install python package mysql-connector by using `pip install mysql-connector-python`.

-And download our code or clone. `https://github.com/SylarBurns/Drello`.
+And download our code or clone. `git clone https://github.com/SylarBurns/Drello`.

 You can start this program with command `python src/Main.py`, and the program will automatically connect to the server which contains some basic data.